nelsonjchen/gargantuan-takeout-rocket/README.md

 * $0.02 per GB to re-hydrate and retrieve the data
 * $0.0875 per GB to transfer the data from Azure to another system outside of azure.

-For 1TB, this will cost about $100.88 (rounded up).
+For 1TB, this will cost about $108.
 Small price for salvation.

 ---